Despite A Rough Year, Whole Foods Still Considered a Prime Tenant

 Shopping with sharks

-It’s a tough time to be in the grocery business, according to Edison.
-The deflationary environment in the sector, the number of both new entrants in the business and new online grocery delivery service are among the reasons competition is fierce.
+It’s a tough time to be in the grocery business.
+The deflationary environment in the sector, the number of both new entrants in the business and new online grocery delivery service are among the reasons competition is fierce, according to Edison.

 “Trader Joe’s (owned by Aldi) is [underpricing] Whole Foods and has great stuff.
 They are crushing Whole Foods,” says Howard Davidowitz, chairman of New York-based retail consulting and investment banking firm Davidowitz & Associates.